Can Diabetes Be Reversed

 - Apple cider vinegar and diabetes.

-- Fat is NOT the cause of insulin resistance.
+- Fat is NOT the cause of Fat Storing Hormone resistance.

 - Increasing weight loss on keto.

 - 13 things that spike Fat Storing Hormone levels.